STEllAR-GROUP/hpx/libs/core/mpi_base/docs/index.rst

 mpi_base
 ========

-This module provides helper functionality for detecting MPI environments.
+This module provides helper functionality for detecting |mpi|_ environments.

 See the :ref:`API reference <modules_mpi_base_api>` of this module for more details.